Frequently Asked Questions

 Where do you draw inspiration from?

-My biggest Source of inspiration is Marimekko, not that I plan to copy the iconic Finish designs in any way, but Marimekko drives me to create innovative new design based in graphic imagery and color.
-I would love to someday be a very small scale version of Marimekko here in San Francsico.
+My biggest source of inspiration is Marimekko, not that I plan to copy the iconic Finnish Designs in any way, but Marimekko drives me to create innovative new design based in graphic imagery and color.
+I would love to someday be a very small version of Marimekko here in San Francisco.
 Other than that, I draw inspiration from nature and sustainable design practices.
-My own graphic sensibility is very tied to natural abstract forms (aka I am obsessed with rocks).
+My own graphic sensibility is very tied to natural abstract forms like rocks, facial features and plants.

 I have a question that isn't answered here...